kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/customexport/izi/frankfurt/README.md

 Mapping example for Cxx to Cxx Sync to IZI Leipzig*
 =====================================================

-* Mappings can be used to synchronize between CXX systems.
+* Mappings can be used to synchronize between HDRP systems.
 * From Frankfurt ITMP to Leipzig IZI
 _____________
 * with the kind support of